xavigimenezsanchez/folder-app/README.md

 ## End to End tests

 Cypress is used for the e2e tests.
-The version installed [here](https://folderappxg.herokuapp.com/) is the oan that sill be used for the e2e tests
+The version installed [here](https://folderappxg.herokuapp.com/) is the one that will be used for the e2e tests

 ### Run locally